ninosfl/warwick-cs261/server/README.md

 ### Run server
 `cd` to this directory (`cs261db/server/`)

-Django by default uses port 8000, you can omit it in the following command.
+Django by default uses port 8000, you can omit it in the following command:
-`python3 manage.py runserver 8000`
+`python3 manage.py runserver 8000`.
 If you have troubles with this port you can try a different one.

-If successful the last line in console will be `Starting development server at http://127.0.0.1:8000/`
+If successful the (second to) last line in console will be `Starting development server at http://127.0.0.1:8000/`

 Connect on `localhost:8000` (or whatever port you may have specified)

 Stop server using `Ctrl+C`

+## Login to admin page

+(Mac/Linux please replace `python` with `python3`)

+`python manage.py createsuperuser`

+`python manage.py makemigrations`

+`python manage.py migrate`

+Admin page URL: `localhost:8000/admin`